 The Ravine and Loch

 If you are looking for a river stroll, look no further than the scenic Loch stream located in The Ravine.
 Since it can get quite confusing in the northern wooded areas of the park, I would recommend starting the walk at The Pool (the name of a pond on the west side of the park by 100th Street).

 Once at The Pool, you can follow the pathway that takes you under the Glen Span Arch and along The Loch stream.
 Along the way you will be welcomed to a serene pathway with plenty of foliage surrounding you.

 During the walk you will also have these stream viewpoints, where you will be able to get some great views of the reflective water.
 The grand finale is the Central Park waterfall feature located at the end of the pathway just prior to the Huddlestone Arch.

 The North Woods

-The final destination of the top things to do in Central Park are the North Woods, located just above The Ravine and Loch area.
+Another less visited attraction in Central Park are the North Woods, located just above The Ravine and Loch area.